American Mediterranean Sea

-The American Mediterranean Sea is a scientific name for the mediterranean dilution basin which includes the Caribbean Sea and the Gulf of Mexico.
+The American Mediterranean Sea is a scientific name for the mediterranean dilution basin that includes the Caribbean Sea and the Gulf of Mexico.
 The name, which has been employed particularly by German oceanographers, is not recognized by the USGS, the International Hydrographic Organization or other international hydrological bodies.

 The American Mediterranean has a surface area of 4.319 million km2 and an average depth of 2216 m.

 Its basins include the Mexico Basin, the Cayman Trough, the Yucatan Basin, the Columbian Basin, the Venezuelan basin and the Grenada basin.

 The American Mediterranean is considered one of the oceanic marginal seas.
 In addition to numerous small islands, large and small groups of islands, and islets, it includes the large islands of Cuba, bordering the Gulf of Mexico and the Caribbean; of Jamaica, Hispaniola, and of Puerto Rico.
-All of these islands are among the West Indian islands that separate the American Mediterranean from the Atlantic.
+All of these islands are among the West Indian islands that separate the American Mediterranean from the Atlantic Ocean.

-Between the islands, the American Mediterranean Sea contains the following straits: the Florida Straits, the Windward Passage (Paso de los Vientos), the Mona Passage (Canal de la Mona), the Anegada Passage to Guadeloupe Passage, the Dominica Passage to Martinique Passage, St. Lucia, and St. Vincent.
-Within the Mediterranean, the Straits of Yucatán to the Gulf of Mexico connect with the Caribbean, and by the Panama Canal, built in the 20th century, it is connected to the Pacific.
+Between the islands, the American Mediterranean Sea contains the following straits: the Florida Straits, the Windward Passage (Paso de los Vientos), the Mona Passage (Canal de la Mona), the Anegada Passage to Guadeloupe Passage, and the Dominica Passage to Martinique Passage.
+Within the Mediterranean, the Straits of Yucatán connect the Gulf of Mexico with the Caribbean, and since the inauguration of the Panama Canal in August 1914, it has been connected to the Pacific.

 Watershed

 The American Mediterranean Sea drains approximately 2400000 sqmi in North America and Caribbean South America; it is the 2nd largest sea watershed.
 The watershed depends on South American water bodies such as the Magdalena River with 99397 sqmi, as well as the Guajira Peninsula and the Gulf of Venezuela.
 Central American drainages include those of/to the Belize River, Gulf of Honduras, Caratasca Lagoon, Nicaraguan Caribbean Lowlands, and the Colorado River in Costa Rica.
-In North America, the sea mostly drains by the Mississippi River basin of 1236388 sqmi, to the east of the Continental Divide of the Americas, while it drains approximately 235000 sqmi from the Rio Grande and 76300 sqmi from the Yucatan Peninsula.
+In North America, the sea mostly drains the Mississippi River basin of 1236388 sqmi, to the east of the Continental Divide of the Americas, while it drains approximately 235000 sqmi from the Rio Grande and 76300 sqmi from the Yucatan Peninsula.